Risingson/eveeyeechoesdocs/docs/ui/settings.md

 Toggle dark/light theme.
 #### Mono Background
 Will disable displaying background graphics and replace with a near-black blue background.
-#### Center on Current System
-This will tween the system your character is currently in to the center of the screen.
 #### Show Current Constellation Outline
 Draws an orange outline around all systems of the constellation you are in currently.